 PokerStars is sending two of its biggest stars — Daniel Negreanu and Jason Somerville — to California to help lobby for regulated online poker.

 Featured California Online Poker Stories

 Introduced by Mike Gatto, AB 9 is the first bill introduced in the 2015 legislative year to legalize online poker in California.

 Introduced by State Rep. Reggie Jones-Sawyer, California AB 167 contains no bad actor clause and leaves licensing open to tracks, tribes and card rooms.

 CaliforniaOnlinePoker.com is your source for news and information on California legislation that would legalize online poker for California residents.

-Three bills in the past had been introduced but failed to pass in the California Legislature.
-Those bills were SB 1463, SB 40 and SB 45.
+Six bills in the past had been introduced but failed to pass in the California Legislature.
+Those bills were the Internet Poker Consumer Protection Act of 2013, SB 51, SB 678, SB 1463, SB 40 and SB 45.
 These bills would have legalized, regulated and taxed online poker in California.

 Is online poker legal in California?
 Read more about that complex question in this feature article.